Upcoming Children’s Theater in the DMV + Real Reviews

 • Best for: ages 4+

-In this adaptation of the beloved Disney animated film, young actors bring the story of Simba and his friends to life!.
+In this adaptation of the beloved Disney animated film, young actors bring the story of Simba and his friends to life!
 The young and carefree lion cub faces serious consequences that force him to flee his kingdom, leaving his cruel uncle Scar to rule in his place.
-With the help of his new friends Timon and Pumbaa, Simba learns the joys of “Hakuna Matata,” or “no worries,” until his past catches up with him.
-Will responsibility and honor win out?
-Discover the answer for yourself as you sing along to the classic songs of Elton John and Tim Rice, including “I Just Can’t Wait to Be King” and “Can You Feel the Love Tonight.”

-4DMV Kids Review: So inspiring!
+4DMV Kids’ Review: So inspiring!
 We loved this majority kid/teen cast & crew led production of The Lion King.
-This direct reflection of the Disney movie we all love includes songs and lines exactly as you’ve remembered them.
+This production is a direct reflection of the Disney movie we all love and includes songs and lines exactly as you’ve remembered them.

-Liv mentioned the cast being “kids my age” several times as she detailed her favorite parts of the performance.
+My daughter mentioned the cast being “kids my age” several times as she detailed her favorite parts of the performance.
 She loved the parts with the hyenas and the singing/dancing of the Saharan animals.
-Jack’s eyes were glued to the stage for the first half of the performance, which was action-packed.
-The show we attended was late in the evening, which played a part in his attention span for the latter half.
-The actor/actress that played young and older Simba were both their favorites as well.
+My son’s eyes were glued to the stage for the first half of the performance, which was action-packed.

 Something to note about Encore Stage and Studio: While chatting with the Executive Director I learned that they, as a nonprofit, hold open auditions for their performances; meaning they encourage and develop local youth talent.
 It’s also free of cost for selected participants to perform.
 How awesome is that!

-See more performances from Encore Stage & Studio.
+See more performances at Encore Stage & Studio.

 Mean Girls